oxidizing/sihl/README.md

   <h3 align="center">Sihl</h3>

   <p align="center">
-    A framework for statically typed functional web development in OCaml and Reason.
+    A web framework for functional web development in OCaml and Reason.
     <br />
     <a href="https://oxidizing.github.io/sihl/"><strong>Explore the docs »</strong></a>
     <br />